BrandiMac/space-products/doc/visibility.rst

     Segment.RemoveOccultingTerrain(Terrain2);
     Segment.CelestialObjectOccultationModel = 1;  // Ellipsoid

 .. note::

     If the target of a :ref:`VisibilitySegment`, that includes occulting terrain, is a Celestial Object the user must set the `VisibilitySegment.CelestialObjectTargetModel <https://ai-solutions
     .com/_help_Files/visibilitysegment_celestialobjecttargetmodel_nanosecond.htm>`_ property to model a point.
-    Additionally, the VisibilitySegments
+    Additionally, the ``VisibilitySegments``
     does not currently support using both terrain occultion and refraction at the same time.

 Setting up Refraction
 ============================
-By default, refraction effects are not modeled when determining if the observer can see the target.
-Refraction modeling can be turned on by the user by setting the `VisibilitySegment.RefractionModelType <https://ai-solutions .com/_help_Files/visibilitysegment_refractionmodeltype_nanosecond.htm>`_ property.
+By default, refraction effects are not modeled when determining target visibility.
+Refraction modeling is enabled by setting the `VisibilitySegment.RefractionModelType <https://ai-solutions .com/_help_Files/visibilitysegment_refractionmodeltype_nanosecond.htm>`_ property.
 The signal frequency used when computing refraction is set using the `VisibilitySegment.RefractionFrequency <https://ai-solutions .com/_help_Files/visibilitysegment_refractionfrequency_nanosecond.htm>`_ property.
-There are two valid ranges of values when setting the refraction frequency, in the radio spectrum (100 MHz - 100 GHz) and visible spectrum (176.3485 THz - 999.3081 THz).
+There are two valid ranges of values when setting the refraction frequency: the radio spectrum (100 MHz - 100 GHz) and visible spectrum (176.3485 THz - 999.3081 THz).